Meet the Team

 Mary Watson Avery, M.S, is the Program Manager at the Connected Beginnings Training Institute.
 Her career has focused on infants, toddlers, preschoolers and their families.
 Her special interests include the professional development of individuals working with families; the play of typical and traumatized children; therapeutic parent education; and the mentoring of early childhood trainers.
 She has been a teacher, administrator and consultant in several urban early childhood programs in New York City and the greater Boston area.
 Mary has also served on the faculty at Harvard Graduate School of Education and was the Director of Family Connections, a community mental health outreach program based at Children's Hospital Boston.
 Mary earned an MS in Infant and Toddler Studies from Wheelock College and a BFA from Manhattanville College in Studio Art.
 She also co-authored and illustrated the children's book, What Is Beautiful?
 (1995, Tricycle Press) with her husband David M. Avery.

-Eric Burkes, Program Coordinator, Connected Beginnings Training Institute and Online Solutions
+Eric Burkes, Program Coordinator, Connected Beginnings Training Institute and Learning Solutions

 Eric Burkes received his Master of Arts in Professional Writing from the University of Massachusetts at Dartmouth.
 He has experience with several aspects of writing, including grant writing, technical writing and proofreading, as well as writing for internal and external communications.
 Following his graduate studies, he served for three years as a Lead Teacher in an Afterschool program where he promoted the social, emotional, physical and cognitive development of children in grades K-8.
 Eric also has previous early childhood experience serving as an Administrative Assistant at Somerville Early Head Start.
 He completed his Bachelor of Science in Communication with a concentration in Public Relations at Boston University.